How to Effectively Track Your Marketing Expenses

 8. Travel expenses

-Once you know this, you can look at the expenses in your plan with a fresh eye, manage your marketing budget, and ensure you’re treating them in the most useful way for you and your team.
+Once you know how expenses flow from idea to actual spend, you can look at your plan with a fresh eye and treat each line item in the way that’s most useful for planning and accountability.

 Estimated→ Committed → Charged → Reconciled